-• SLPs perceive themselves as playing a vital role in supporting reading comprehension but face significant structural barriers to effective intervention.
-There appears to be a critical need for professional development specifically designed for SLPs supporting reading

-• SLPs are adapting materials and approaches to bridge the gap between

-SLPs struggle with implementation within current service delivery

-• Collaboration with classroom teachers and other specialists is valued but
+- Perceive themselves as playing a vital role in supporting reading comprehension but face significant structural barriers to effective intervention.
+There appears to be a critical need for professional development specifically designed for SLPs supporting reading comprehension. - Are adapting materials and approaches to bridge the gap between student abilities and curriculum expectations. - Struggle with implementation within current service delivery constraints. - Value and would like to expand their collaboration with classroom teachers and other specialists, even when collaborative models may be challenging to implement effectively.